Number of Patients Treated

 Tamara believes in straightforwardness in life and in work.
 If you focus on what is important, success will reveal itself.
 Take care of your people, focus on the customer and act on what is necessary.

-Aide Long, MBA
+Aide Long, MPH

 Director of Community Outreach Services